-- What the Hell, Player? + Non-Standard Game Over: Instead of taking the Lightweight Anti-Matter Bomb back to headquarters, you can detonate it yourself and destroy a huge chunk of the Earth in a mushroom cloud.
+- What the Hell, Player?: Instead of taking the Lightweight Anti-Matter Bomb back to headquarters, you can detonate it yourself and destroy a huge chunk of the Earth in a mushroom cloud.

 - With This Herring: Your Starter Equipment consists of a butcher knife, a battered laser pistol, and a black pill in case of capture.